Overall rating: 9/10

 Overall, we had a fantastic stay at the Hyatt House Portland.
 It still ranks as my favorite hotel brand.
 My wife was in heaven.
 Because she has some tummy problems that require a restricted diet, being able to easily and comfortably cook on vacation is extremely important to us.
 The Hyatt House gave us everything we needed.

-If we ever return to Portland, I will certainly be looking at this hotel again.
+My Hyatt House Portland Review takeaway: if we ever return to Portland, we will certainly be looking at this hotel again.